In this section, the aim is

 Language choices can be made to emphasise solidarity or shared linguistic and cultural features.
 For example, when two people from the same dialect area meet, they may switch from the standard language to a dialect variant (for example, the Turku dialect) to show that they come from the same place.
 Using a dialect is also a way of expressing one’s linguistic and cultural identity when the person you are talking to comes from a different region.

 The parallel use of languages in interaction, translanguaging, may help to smooth the flow of meaning-making more than sticking to one language.
-Multilingualism encourages creative, lively, and playful language use.
+Multilingualism creates opportunities for creative, lively, and playful language use.

 In fact, using several languages flexibly in conversation is more common than monolingual communication.
 However, it is important to be aware of the situations in which multilingual communication is acceptable or commendable and when it is better to stick to just one language.